loanper/pioneers-hackathon-vertex/docs/MCP_SETUP.md

 **Example prompts:**
 ```
-"Show error groups from mental-journal-dev for the last 24 hours"
+"Show error groups from build-unicorn25par-4813 for the last 24 hours"
 "Analyse error trends for mj-weekly-pipeline"
 ```